 Hence, first of all, let’s begin reviewing the options available that could probably get us to a working Selenium load-testing solution.
 Then only, you can either deny or accept any of the two views.

-Selenium Load Testing – Should You Do It or Not?
+Selenium Load Testing – Why and How Should You Do It?